Frankenstein's monster: Toho versions

+Other film versions

 In the 1973 TV miniseries Frankenstein: The True Story, in which the creature is played by Michael Sarrazin, he appears as a strikingly handsome man who later degenerates into a grotesque monster due to a flaw in the creation process.

+In the 1977 film Terror of Frankenstein (also released under the title Victor Frankenstein), "the Monster" is played by Per Oscarsson.
+This adaptation closely resembles the creature as described in the novel, both intelligent and articulate, but with dark blond hair and black lips.

 In the 1994 film Mary Shelley's Frankenstein, the creature is played by Robert De Niro and has an appearance closer to that described in the original novel, though this version of the creature possesses balding grey hair and a body covered in bloody stitches.
 He is, as in the novel, motivated by pain and loneliness.
 In this version, Frankenstein gives the monster the brain of his mentor, Doctor Waldman, while his body is made from a man who killed Waldman while resisting a vaccination.
 The monster retains Waldman's "trace memories" that apparently help him quickly learn to speak and read.

 In the 2004 film Van Helsing, the monster is shown in a modernized version of the Karloff design.
 He is 8 to 9 ft tall, has a square bald head, gruesome scars, and pale green skin.
 The electrical origin of the creature is emphasized with one electrified dome in the back of his head and another over his heart, and he also has hydraulic pistons in his legs, with the design being similar to that of a steam-punk cyborg.
 Although not as eloquent as in the novel, this version of the creature is intelligent and relatively nonviolent.

 In 2004, a TV miniseries adaptation of Frankenstein was made by Hallmark.
 Luke Goss plays the creature.
 This adaptation more closely resembles the monster as described in the novel: intelligent and articulate, with flowing, dark hair and watery eyes.